Faxian: Biography

 Faxian's visit to India occurred during the reign of Chandragupta II.
 He entered the Indian subcontinent through the northwest.
-His memoir describe his 10 year stay in India.
-He visited the major sites associated with the Buddha, as well the renowned centers of education and Buddhist monasteries.
+His memoirs describe his 10 years stay in India.
+He visited the major sites associated with the Buddha, as well the renowned centres of education and Buddhist monasteries.
 He visited Kapilvastu (Lumbini), Bodh Gaya, Benares (Varanasi), Shravasti, and Kushinagar, all linked to events in Buddha's life.
 Faxian learned Sanskrit, and collected Indian literature from Pataliputra (Patna), Oddiyana, and Taxila in Gandhara.
-His memoir mentions the Hinayana (Theravada) and emerging Mahayana traditions, as well as the splintering and dissenting Theravada sub-traditions in 5th-century Indian Buddhism.
+His memoirs mention the Hinayana and emerging Mahayana traditions, as well as the splintering and dissenting Theravada sub-traditions in 5th-century Indian Buddhism.
 Before he had begun his journey back to China, he had amassed a large number of Sanskrit texts of his times.

 On Faxian's way back to China, after a two-year stay in Sri Lanka, a violent storm drove his ship onto an island, probably Java.
-After five months there, Faxian took another ship for southern China; but, again, it was blown off course and he ended up landing at Mount Lao in what is now Shandong in northern China, 30 km east of the city of Qingdao.
+After five months there, Faxian took another ship for southern China, but again it was blown off course and he ended up landing at Mount Lao in what is now Shandong in northern China, 30 km east of the city of Qingdao.
 He spent the rest of his life translating and editing the scriptures he had collected.
 These were influential to the history of Chinese Buddhism that followed.

-Faxian wrote a book on his travels, filled with accounts of early Buddhism, and the geography and history of numerous countries along the Silk Road as they were, at the turn of the 5th century CE.
-He wrote about cities like Taxila, Pataliputra, Mathura, and Kannauj in Madhyadesha.
-He also wrote that inhabitants of Madhyadesha eat and dress like Chinese people.
-He declared Patliputra to be a prosperous city.
-He returned in 412 and settled in what is now Nanjing.
-In 414, he wrote (or dictated) Foguoji (A Record of Buddhistic Kingdoms; also known as Faxian's Account).
-He spent the next decade, until his death, translating the Buddhist sutras he had brought with him from India.
+Faxian returned in 412 and settled in what is now Nanjing.
+He wrote a book on his travels around the year 414, filled with accounts of early Buddhism and the geography and history of numerous countries along the Silk Road as they were at the turn of the 5th century CE.
+He spent the next decade until his death translating the Buddhist sutras he had brought with him from India.

-Legge's biographical notes on Faxian

-The following is the introduction to a 19th-century translation of Faxian's work by James Legge.
-The speculations of Legge below, such as Faxian visiting India at the age of 25, have been discredited by later scholarship.
-His introduction provides some useful biographical information about Faxian:
+The following is the introduction to James Legge's 19th-century translation of Faxian's work.
+Legge's speculations, such as Faxian visiting India at the age of 25, have been discredited by later scholarship but his introduction provides some useful biographical information about Faxian: